 10. Improved latest posts Blocks

-In WordPress 5.3 update the Latest Posts block will now also shows the excerpt and post content iteration.
+In WordPress 5.3 update the Latest Posts block will now also show the excerpt and post content iteration.

 There is a new feature in the block settings panel, it contains a section where the user can easily toggle on/off post content.
 If the Post Content is active, you can choose between Excerpt and Full Post options.
 At last, a slider allows you to control excerpt length if Excerpt is checked.